jrfeathe/Portfolio/docs/personalization/brief_draft.md

 - Replace list
   - "Publish recruiter skim matrix with structured data for search."
     - Replace with "Revisit Quester2000: Add more functionality and improve UI.
 Possible smartwatch integration."
-  - "Wire i18n routing with English, Japanese, and Chinese toggles."
+  - "Wire i18n routing with English, Japanese, and Chinese (Simplified) toggles."
     - Replace with "The Four Horsemen: Develop a new mod for Stellaris to spawn an end-game crisis, compatible with Gigastructural Engineering"
   - "Introduce MDX pipeline for engineering notes and diagrams."
     - Replace with "Pixelmon Problem: Continue work to backport an update to Pixelmon to fix a periodic client-side crash on my private server."